sg-dev/sg-website/README.md

 To add additional text to the publication, e.g., where to find the code or if it has been mentioned on the news, you can add this in the `index.md` as content.
 This text will be shown above the abstract.

+For the button `Official Link` to appear either of the following two fields must be set: `doi` or `url_pdf`. `doi` will take precedence as it is a permanent identifier and the preferred link type.
+However, sometimes a DOI is not available, in which case you should use `url_pdf`.
+As soon as you do have a valid `doi` add it, this will make the linking more robust.

 ## Updating a publication

 If you want to update the details of a publication, e.g., it has been published.
 There are two ways to do this.